matejsubrt/uvod-sw-inz/seminar-work-template.md

 - The enrollment period is open.

 **Postconditions**:
-- Student discarded his enrollment into some course.
+- Student discarded his enrollment into some course or the student is informed why the action failed..
 - A course lost a participant, its queue in waiting list has shifted and the peeked student filled the vacancy place.

 **Flow of Events**: